2014 United States House of Representatives elections in Pennsylvania: District 15

 The 15th district is located in Eastern Pennsylvania and includes Lehigh County and parts of Berks, Dauphin, Lebanon and Northampton counties.
-The incumbent is Republican Charlie Dent, who has represented the district since 2005.
+The incumbent was Republican Charlie Dent, who had represented the district since 2005.
 He was re-elected with 57% of the vote in 2012 and the district has a PVI of R+2.

-Dent was unopposed in the Republican primary and did not face a Democratic opponent in the general election as none filed before the deadline.
+Dent was unopposed in the Republican primary and did not face a Democratic opponent in the general election, as none filed before the deadline.